Hello!!! My name is Valerie and I have Primary Biliary Cholangitis …

 I have been in hospital many times and for many things over the years.
 I got flu which sent my liver results all over the place because I guess it found it very hard to cope with.
 I was put on a ward on my own for this.
 I’ve had absolutely loads of outpatient appointments where they always want to take my blood.
-Sometimes this is very hard for them to do as my veins are very small and when they put the needle in they slip to the side out of their way.
-If they have to do this too much and try in different places on my arms, it starts to make me feel a bit funny And the times I was having to take off work because I just didn’t feel well was getting more and more.
+Sometimes this would be very hard for them to do as my veins are very small and when they put the needle in they slip to the side out of their way.
+This is not my favourite thing to have done And the times I was having to take off work because I just didn’t feel well was getting more and more.

-In the summer of 2014 I started to get a build up of fluid in my stomach and legs and feet.
+In the Summer of 2014 I started to get a build up of fluid in my stomach and legs and feet.
 My GP put me on water tablets but they didn’t seem to work too well.
 Just carried on suffering with this for a while.
-Went to work for as long as I could bear it.
-Then in November I started to get this extreme pain.
+Went to work for as long as I could bear it but then in November my GP told me that I needed to stop.
+I also started to get this extreme pain.
 It was in my back and side.
 The ONLY relief I could get from this excruciating pain was to lie flat.
-(If I managed to go out with anyone in their car I had to put the passenger seat down flat and lie like that while they were driving along)!
+If I managed to go out with anyone in their car I had to put the passenger seat down flat and lie like that while they were driving along!
 My stomach had started to swell so I’m guessing the pain was because my organs, especially my liver, were being squashed so tightly.
 I ended up looking like I was 9 months pregnant.

 Then one weekend I could take the pain no more.
 In the early hours of the morning an ambulance came for me and took me to the JR. I normally go to the Horton so they had no knowledge of my past medical history really.
 Eventually I was found a bed up on the wards and after many doctors and students examining me, they decided to drain off my fluid.
-Painful when the long needle and tube was inserted, as I lay on the bed I could see my stomach going down!!, very painful when they took the tube out.
+Painful when the long needle and tube was inserted, as I lay on the bed I could see my stomach going down!! and it was very painful when they took the tube out.
 But what a relief.
 I think I left the hospital the next day.
 They put me on a higher dose of water tablets which didn’t seem to work.
 I was soon back in the hospital again needing another drain.
 Was so painful this time when it was inside me, I couldn’t bear it and after a while they took it out.
-This time they gave me another water tablet and this has seemed to work so far, touch wood, and keeps the fluid away.
-I do sometimes suffer with terrible cramps though as all the sodium is going out of my body.
-Sometimes these are so painful they are very hard to cope with until they pass.
+This time they gave me another water tablet and this seemed to work for a while and kept the fluid away.
+I did sometimes suffer with terrible cramps though as all the sodium was going out of my body.
+Sometimes these were so painful they were very hard to cope with until they passed.

-So on 4th January 2015 I went into hospital for my assessment and at the end of that week I was told that I needed a new liver and would be going on the transplant list.
-So after they did all their paper and computer work etc. I was told on 13th January I was live on the list.
+On 4th January 2015 I went into hospital for my assessment and at the end of that week I was told that I needed a new liver and would be going on the transplant list.
+So after they did all their paper and computer work etc I was told on 13th January I was live on the list.
 And so I waited …

-Bringing things up to date now I got my call, on 21st February 2015.
+I got my call on 21st February 2015.
 So I was very lucky as I didn’t have to wait for too long.
 But that was just the start of my journey …